Recent News

 While efficiency gains through increased digitalisation of documents and processes are welcome, the impact on platforms is highly problematic.
 Intended to minimise VAT leakage, in practice the DSR would be highly problematic for small service providers and platforms, as well as national tax authorities.
 In November 2023 ETOA added its voice EU Travel Tech and other industry partners in urging caution against its adoption.

-ETOA is offering an expert seminar on Tour Operator Taxation on 6th December 2024.
-For further information and registration, click here.
+ETOA has held an expert seminar on Tour Operator Taxation on 6th December 2024 with a focus on reforms of VAT and TOMS.

 ViDA was covered at an indirect taxation Drop In on 13th November 2023: recording and presentation available here.